Agreement & Evaluation

 Conclusion: Prompt Optimization

 This chapter provided an overview of interrater agreement measures and machine learning model evaluation metrics.
 The last part of the chapter showcases the evaluation notebook, which we can use to import Label Studio annotations and calculate different types of metrics, with the ultimate goal of evaluating our model / prompt against the majority decision, our gold standard or ground truth data.
-The notebook can also be used throughout the prompting and classification process: Sample a smaller number of items and have each member of your group annotate them.
+The notebook can also be used throughout the prompting and classification process: Sample a smaller number of items (ca. 50-150, depending on your data) and have each member of your group annotate them.
 Check the interrater agreement, and in case of reasonable agreement levels use this dataset as your training dataset in an iterative process:

 1. Filter your dataset to only include items with training annotations.